GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2020-11-15-ultmate-bepswap-guide.md

 {% include video id="pcwx27k1u4c" provider="youtube" %}

 BepSwap is a decentralised exchange where you can stake, swap and withdraw BEP2 tokens.
-BepSwap is apart of THORCHain
+BepSwap is apart of THORCHain.